 I work with writers on…

 • Craft.
 Let’s talk about structure at the level of the book, the chapter, the sentence, and the phrase.
 Let’s talk about finding the details that bring your text to life.
 Let’s talk about how to shape your argument so that your reader changes their mind, and how to tell your story so that your reader never stops reading.
-Let’s talk style: how can your sentences look and feel the way you hope?
+Let’s talk style: how can your sentences move and feel the way you hope they will?

 • Clarifying & Generating Ideas.
 I support scholarly writers as they sharpen arguments, refine argumentation, and clarify meaning, and I work with literary writers to brainstorm plot points, scenes, details, form, and concept.